hafdon/fvtt/Data/modules/lib-wrapper/README.md

  * This can be used when there are conflict warnings that are known not to cause any issues, but are unable to be resolved.
  * Conflicts will be ignored if they involve both 'package_id' and one of 'ignore_ids', and relate to one of 'targets'.
  *
- * Note that the user can still see the list of detected conflicts that were ignored, by toggling "Show ignored conflicts" in the "Conflicts" tab in the libWrapper settings.
+ * Note that the user can still see which detected conflicts were ignored, by toggling "Show ignored conflicts" in the "Conflicts" tab in the libWrapper settings.
  *
  * First introduced in v1.7.0.0.
  *
  * @param {string}            package_id  The package identifier, i.e. the 'id' field in your module/system/world's manifest.
 This will be the module that owns this ignore entry.
+ *
  * @param {(string|string[])} ignore_ids  Other package ID(s) with which conflicts should be ignored.
+ *
- * @param {(string|string[])} targets     Target(s) for which conflicts should be ignored, corresponding to the 'target' parameter to libWrapper.register.
+ * @param {(string|string[])} targets     Target(s) for which conflicts should be ignored, corresponding to the 'target' parameter to 'libWrapper.register'.
+ *   This method does not accept the unique target identifiers returned by 'libWrapper.register'.
  *
  * @param {Object} options [Optional] Additional options to libWrapper.
  *
  * @param {boolean} options.ignore_errors  [Optional] If 'true', will also ignore confirmed conflicts (i.e. errors), rather than only potential conflicts (i.e. warnings).
  *   Be careful when setting this to 'true', as confirmed conflicts are almost certainly something the user should be made aware of.
  *   Defaults to 'false'.
  */
 static ignore_conflicts(package_id, ignore_ids, targets, options={}) { /* ... */ }
 ```